 A dataset with 60 items and 1,767 students also took 7 minutes using Excel 2010 (compared to 16.5 minutes with Excel 365).
 Using data from just the first 500 of these students saw this reduce to less than 2 minutes.
 This dataset may be found here.

-The macro insures that it will have a complete data matrix by deleting those items and students having either a perfect or a zero score.
-In the case of BLOT, three students had perfect scores and were automatically excluded from the macro's analysis.
+The program insures that it will have a complete data matrix by deleting those items and students having either a perfect or a zero score.
+In the case of BLOT, three students had perfect scores and were automatically excluded from the analysis.

-We have not yet included INFIT and OUTFIT t-tests but may do so in the future.
+INFIT and OUTFIT t-tests have not been included but may be added in the future.
 Such tests are so highly influenced by sample size as to have, in the opinion of some, limited utility.

 INFIT and OUTFIT values can also relate to sample size; Bond and Fox (2015, Appendix B) suggest that INFITs/OUTFITs above 1.3 may hint at problematic items (not fitting the model) for samples of less than 500 students.
 This might be dropped, they say, to 1.2 for samples between 500 and 1,000, and then down to 1.1 for samples over 1,000.

 For a superior discussion of the interpretation and use of INFIT and OUTFIT statistics see the entry for a text by Wu et al. (2016) in the Lertap5 references.
 One of the many useful points raised in this text is that classical test reliability and item discrimination values must be used in conjunction with a Rasch analysis -- it is possible the find acceptable INFIT and OUTFIT values for test items even when the test itself has unacceptable reliability (see p.154 in the text).